New Blueflint Album to be released Spring 2015

-In 2009 the success of highly acclaimed debut album ‘High Bright Morning’ gained the band plaudits throughout the music press and their much anticipated second album ‘Maudy Tree’ in 2011 raised their profile even further.
+The success of Blueflint’s highly acclaimed debut album ‘High Bright Morning’ gained the band plaudits throughout the music press.
+Their much anticipated second album ‘Maudy Tree’ raised their profile even further.

-Blueflint are Deborah Arnott [vocals; bluegrass banjo; ukulele]; Clare Neilson [vocals; clawhammer banjo]; Danny Hart [fiddle]; Hugh Kelly [double bass], and Ali Murray [drums].
+Blueflint are Deborah Arnott [vocals; bluegrass banjo; ukulele]; Clare Neilson [vocals; clawhammer banjo]; Danny Hart [fiddle] and Hugh Kelly [double bass].

 “If you are going to The Proclaimers get there early to see Blueflint” Steve Lamacq BBC Radio 2